JoinColony/colonyJS/docs/_Intro_Welcome.md

 ## What's Next?

-* Create a token, create a colony, and create a task in [Get Started](/colonyjs/intro-get-started).
+* Create a token, create a colony, and make a payment in [Get Started](/colonyjs/intro-get-started).

 * Set up a local development environment for your project in [Local Setup](/colonyjs/intro-local-setup).